rparias/design-system-sass/README.md

 For a better experience, use the Live Server extension in Visual Studio Code.

 The design system is published in [Github Pages](https://rparias.github.io/design-system-sass/)

+To see the design system applied please check the homepage.html file